bcnmy/docs/docs/Biconomy AA Stack/Account/installation.md

   })

-  // instance of ownership module - this can alternatively be the multi chain module const ownerShipModule = new ECDSAOwnershipValidationModule({
+  // instance of ownership module - this can alternatively be the multi chain module const ownerShipModule = await ECDSAOwnershipValidationModule.create({
         signer: {}, // ethers signer object
         moduleAddress: DEFAULT_ECDSA_OWNERSHIP_MODULE
       })

-const biconomySmartAccountConfig = {
+const biconomyAccount = await BiconomySmartAccountV2.create({
         signer: {}, //ethers signer object
         chainId: ChainId.POLYGON_MUMBAI, //or any chain of your choice
         bundler: bundler, // instance of bundler